terrypatterson/Bb-Admin-Header-Colorize/README.md

 ![Screen capture zoomed in on the left menu within the Stylus page.
 Yellow arrows point to the Title text box and the **Import** button.](screen-captures/stylus-name-and-import-style-capture.jpg)

-Now copy and paste the code into the blank text box. *Make sure you have changed the URLS to point to your Blackboard instance(s)*
+Now copy and paste the code into the blank text box.
+[Link to the code](code/README.md) *Make sure you have changed the URLS to point to your Blackboard instance(s)*

 **Before**
 ![Screen capture of the Stylus modal to import the style.
 No code is displayed in the text box.](screen-captures/stylus-import-before-capture.jpg)